|

 incoherent thriller, that Formula 51 was a fun film

 to make.
-It’s too bad this happiness can be shared only intermittently
+Its too bad this happiness can be shared only intermittently

 by the audience.